edadma/ncurses/README.md

 The entire "Scala-esque" part of this library is found in the `xyz.hyperreal.ncurses.facade` package.
 That's the only package you need to import from, as seen in the example below.
 The other package in the library is `xyz.hyperreal.ncurses.extern` which provides for interaction with the Ncurses C library using Scala Native interoperability elements from the so-call `unsafe` namespace.
 There are no public declarations in the `xyz.hyperreal.ncurses.facade` package that use `unsafe` types in their parameter or return types, making it a pure Scala facade.
 Specifically, you never have to worry about memory allocation or type conversions.

+### A note on efficiency

+All facade classes that relate to screen output are [Scala value classes](https://docs.scala-lang.org/overviews/core/value-classes.html) which means that we can have a nice "Scala-esque" facade without sacrificing efficiency.
+Thanks to Scala's value classes, we can wrap native pointers to Ncurses data structures without the overhead of object instantiation.

+There is a facade class relating to responding to mouse events that is not a value class, but it only gets instantiated when there's a mouse click and therefore does not affect screen output efficiency.

 Usage
 -----